Lucasjh/learn_command_line_exercises/chapter_5/Readme.md

 - Can you go to the slash temp directory?

-    No, it is a part of the root
+    Yes...
+First time i've ever seen this place... `cd /tmp`

 - Can you go to the slash temp slash log directory?

-    No, it is also root
+    Tried it from the same place...
+"Ni such file or directory"  Part of the root maybe?

 - What does the .. argument to cd do?
 Explain it in the Readme.md.